ResearchComputing/Documentation/docs/programming/dask.md

 import dask.array as da
 x = da.random.random((10000, 10000), chunks=(1000, 1000))
 ```
-The array has a total shape of 10,000 by 10,000, and it is divided into chunks of size 1,000 by 1,000.
-This means the full array is broken into multiple smaller blocks that can be processed independently.
+The Dask array has a total shape of 10,000 by 10,000, and it is divided into chunks of size 1,000 by 1,000.
+Each of these smaller chunks can be independently processed.

 At this stage, no computation is performed.
 Dask only constructs a task graph that describes how the array should be computed.